 The oil pressure switch on the return line, checks that the pressure does not exceed a default value.
 This value must not be higher than the maximum acceptable pressure on the return line (this value is reported on the specification table).
 A pressure change on the return line could affect the combustion parameters: for this reason, the pressure switch must be set, say, at 20% over the pressure recorded during the combustion adjustment.
-The factory setting is 4 bar.

-It is recommended to verify that the combustion parameters are within the range of acceptable values even against a pressure variation that gets close to the limit of the pressure switch.
+It is recommended to verify that the combustion parameters are within the range of acceptable values even against a pressure variation that gets close to the limit of the pressure switch